robml/Deep-Learning-SSL-MoCo-SP21/README.md

 ### Preparation

 Ensure PyTorch is installed along with 96x96 dataset of RGB images.
 Although given an original dataset of both labelled and unlabelled images, 12800 images were labelled during the process.
-Their respective identification filenames and labels can be found [here](https://arxiv.org/abs/1706.02677) and [here](https://arxiv.org/abs/1706.02677).
+Their respective identification filenames and labels can be found [here](https://drive.google.com/drive/folders/1SxcXDGZpbkNeIScJA3dFK1aMcimK8XxF?usp=sharing).

-The two primary files for this task can be found below: #HERE#
+The two primary files for this task can be found below, in all the code samples below, the files are maintained and executed in the same directory:
 ```
 diff main_moco.py <(curl https://raw.githubusercontent.com/pytorch/examples/master/imagenet/main.py)
 diff main_lincls.py <(curl https://raw.githubusercontent.com/pytorch/examples/master/imagenet/main.py)